 GRADUATION REQUIREMENTS:

-- 1. A student must successfully complete all required coursework. - 2.
-A student must complete the major requirements with a 2.25 minimum GPA and 2.0 overall GPA.
+- 1. A student must successfully complete all required coursework as outlined in the Academic Policy and Procedures Manual of the University - A student must complete the major requirements with a 2.25 minimum GPA and 2.0 overall GPA.